 Training, qualifications & experience

-I am affiliated with the London Based Homicide team for Victim Support.
+In the past I have been affiliated with the London Based Homicide team for Victim Support.
 I support bereaved families through complex trauma and upcoming Court Cases.
-I also work with Victim Support in the aftermath of Terrorist attacks, supporting victims through telephone support.
+I also worked with Victim Support in the aftermath of Terrorist attacks, supporting victims through telephone support.

 Working with Children of all ages I have in the past supporting Children in Care as well as working 2 days a week as a Family Support Worker in a Kent school.

 Pam Nell Supervision Diploma - completion July 2018

 CPCAB Level 2 Intermediate Certificate in Therapeutic Counselling

 Working with Young People and Children with SEN